Wacky-Mole/WackysDatabase/README.md

 Thank you AzumattDev for the template.
 It is very good https://github.com/AzumattDev/ItemManagerModTemplate </br>
 Thanks to the Odin Discord server, for being active and good for the valheim community.</br>
 CustomArmor code from https://github.com/aedenthorn/ValheimMods/blob/master/CustomArmorStats/BepInExPlugin.cs </br>
-Thank you to Azumatt and the Odin team. </br>
+An extra thank you to Azumatt and the Odin team. </br>
 Special thank you to @KG for Mock System </br>
 A Huge thank you to Rexabit and his Visual Modifier https://github.com/Rexabit/valheim-visuals-modifier
 </br>Azumatt for Status Editor contributions. </br>